rohan-deshpande/trux/README.md

 ## Working with remote data

 Trux was designed to work with a RESTful API.
 It assumes that your app has one or is working with an existing API, like [Parse](https://parse.com) or [Firebase](https://firebase.com).

 The provided methods within both `Trux.Model` and `Trux.Collection` do make some assumptions as to how data is being sent back from your API.
 If this doesn't gel with your setup, you can simply branch new versions of these and write your own REST methods.

 For more info on how this is achieved, please check the `remote.html` example which uses Parse and read the docs.

+## License

+Copyright (c) 2016 Rohan Deshpande and other contributors

+Licensed under the MIT License